AmachiInori/Amachi-STL/README.md

 ## What is this

-This is a simple version of the STL standard library, which is in the development stage.
-Depending on the characteristics of C++ 11, it can support compilers above C++ 17.
+This is a simple version of STL standard library, which is in the development stage.
+Depending on the characteristics of C + + 11, compilers above C + + 11 can support it.

+Due to the limited programming skills, the efficiency and stability of this STL must be worse than those famous libraries (such as SGI STL), but I ensure that the coding is intuitive and readable, which is suitable for beginners to learn the basic operation and construction of STL.

-I have done some optimization in coding style and readability, but in order to ensure brevity, only the English description of user-visible methods and functions is indicated in the comment, and other descriptions or Chinese descriptions are referred to the documents.
+Therefore, I have made some optimization in coding style and readability.
+However, in order to ensure brevity, the notes only indicate the English description of user visible methods and functions.
+For other descriptions or Chinese descriptions, please refer to the documents.

 ## Document